anoma/namada/documentation/dev/src/explore/design/ledger/ibc.md

                     // Use ChannelReader functions to load the posterior state of modules

-                    // Assert that the packet metadata matches the channel and connection information

-                    // Assert that the connection and channel are open

                     // Assert that the packet sequence is the next sequence that the channel expects (Ordered channel)

-                    // Assert that the commitment has been deleted
+                    // Assert that the commitment has been deleted }

-                    // Verify that the packet was actually sent on this channel
-                    //   - Get the stored commitment and compare it with a commitment made from the packet

-                    // Verify the proofs to check the acknowledgement has been written on the counterpart ledger
-                    //   - Use `ibc-rs::ics04_connection::handler::verify::verify_packet_acknowledgement_proofs()`
-                }

                 "commitments" => {